Reasons Why it’s Not Good to Use Your Personal Phone Number for Business

 Over 70% of adults in the United States would switch brands if they offered better customer service.

-If you use a personal phone, your messages will likely go into voicemail after hours, and as a result, your calls may go unanswered for several hours.
+If you use a personal phone, your messages will likely go to voicemail after hours, and your calls may go unanswered for several hours.

 In addition, customers who have complaints or requests don’t have access to anyone to assist them after hours.